ucbds-infra/otter-grader/docs/otter_assign.md

 ```
 ````

 This cell is removed from both output notebooks.
 These configurations, listed in the table below, can be **overwritten** by their command line counterparts (e.g. `init_cell: true` is overwritten by the `--no-init-cell` flag).
 The options, their defaults (converted to Python data types), and descriptions are listed in the following table.
+Any unspecified keys will keep their default values.
 For more information about many of these arguments, see the [Usage and Output section](#usage-and-output).

 | Key | Default Value | Description |
 |-----|---------------|-------------|